 Delegation Key Points

-If you are delegating out some tasks right now doesn’t mean you are good at delegation.
+If you are delegating out some tasks right now, it doesn’t mean you are good at delegation.
 You’ve probably delegated the simple, repetitive, low risk tasks.
 To really make delegation work, you have to be able to delegate some of the truly important work that you do.

 What’s so hard about delegation?
 Why does it seem especially difficult for entrepreneurs?
 To be an effective delegator, you need to understand the roadblocks in your way.
 Until you realise the problems and issues that can arise you will always struggle to live the laptop lifestyle travelling the world.